ChoiVadim/stylist_ai_be/README.md

 ## 📝 Summary

-StyleAI is an advanced AI-powered personal color analysis and fashion recommendation platform.
+StylerX is an advanced AI-powered personal color analysis and fashion recommendation platform.
 Using ensemble learning with three state-of-the-art AI models (Gemini 2.5, GPT-4o, Claude 3.5), it analyzes facial features to determine personal color seasons, recommends compatible fashion items, and provides virtual try-on capabilities.
 The platform colorimetry science, and user personalization to deliver professional styling advice with 90%+ accuracy through parallel and hybrid model orchestration.

 ---